yunustechin/yunustechin/README.md

 ### About Me

-Computer Engineering student at Marmara University with a strong focus on backend development and DevOps.
-Skilled in designing scalable, event-driven architectures using message queues, containers, and orchestration tools.
-Experienced in managing cloud infrastructure through Infrastructure as Code (IaC), automating CI/CD pipelines, conducting thorough testing, and ensuring system stability via observability and monitoring practices.
+Computer Engineering student with a strong passion for backend development.
+Skilled in building robust APIs using modern frameworks and writing clean, testable code.
+Focused on scalable architecture and performance-driven design.

 ---